iZettle/api-documentation/pusher-api/api-reference.md

 |---- |----
 |200 OK| Returned when the service returns a collection of subscriptions for the client.
 |401 Unauthorized |Returned when one of the following occurs: <br/><ul><li> The authentication information is missing in the request.</li><li>The authentication token has expired.</li><li>The authentication token is invalid.</li></ul>
+|500 Internal Server Error| Returned when there is an error on server side while processing the request.
+In case this error persists, contact [support](api@zettle.com).
 </details>